-• We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-Therefore we reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
+At Denton CE School we recognise not pupils who are socially disadvantaged are registered or qualify for free school meals.
+Therefore, we reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being vulnerable.

-• We aim to give all of our children a balanced and creative curriculum, widening experienced and enhancing learning through a range of opportunities, including using Project Based Learning to enhance the delivery of teaching, using visiting speakers into school as well invaluable school visits and trips to enhance the projects.
-We also thrive on showcasing our work to an authentic audience, whether that be a teddy bears picnic inviting parents to join in, an exhibition to share work, a music or drama based concert or using a written outcome that is then published.
+- Wider Curriculum Experience – We aim to give all of our children a balanced and creative curriculum, widening experienced and enhancing learning through a range of opportunities, including using Project Based Learning to enhance the delivery of teaching, using visiting speakers into school as well invaluable school visits and trips to enhance the projects.